Lamy: Pico

+Safari

+After Uniball's acquisition of Lamy, the Lamy Safari series is also equipped with Uniball's Jetstream (a hybrid low viscosity formulation) ink.
+The pens use a Lamy Jetstream 'M17' refill.
+The M17 is compatible with the previous M16 refill, which were used in Lamy ballpoint pens.
+It can be used in existing Lamy ballpoint pens.
+They are available in two ball diameters: 0.5 mm (EF) and 0.7 mm (F).

 Rollerballs

 Other designs such as the Safari and Studio come in rollerball form too, though certain designs such as the Swift are uniquely rollerball pens.
 The distinguishing design feature of the Swift is the retractable clip.
 When the point is extended, the Swift's clip retracts to be flush with the body of the pen, which helps the pen sit in the hand more comfortably, and also serves as a preventative reminder not to reinsert the pen into one's pocket with the point extended, which may cause staining.

 Multisystem pens

 Lamy produces multisystem pens, which combine a ballpoint and another feature within the one pen, such as the Pickup, which integrates a ballpoint and a highlighter into one body.
 The highlighter is released from the body of the pen by depressing a button on the body of the pen, and can be reinserted into the body of the pen.
 The Pickup was also designed by Wolfgang Fabian, and has won the red dot award for product design.